Public Health Law

 What is "Public Health Law"

-Public health laws are statutes and regulations to ensure the conditions for people to be healthy are readily available to all those who live, learn, work, and play in a specific geography.
+Public health laws are statutes and regulations that ensure the conditions for people to be healthy are readily available to all those who live, learn, work, and play in a specific geography.
 For example, these laws include policies that prevent food from being prepared in dangerous conditions that could expose you to harmful diseases and illnesses.
 Additionally, public health laws also assure funding for inspections, assessments, and the identification of issues affecting you and the health of those around you.

 State Laws and Regulations